 The pair were stopped early Monday evening at a gate at the base, which houses the headquarters for U.S. troops in Iraq and Afghanistan, Senior Airman Katherine Holt said.

 A search of the vehicle after they were detained revealed three handguns and three "rifle-style" weapons, Cohen said.

 The incident was not being investigated as a terrorist threat, Cohen said.

-Authorities cordoned off their sport utility vehicle and searched it using a robot, but no explosives were found, Holt said.
+Authorities cordoned off the pair's sport-utility vehicle and searched it using a robot, but no explosives were found.
 Video showed base personnel removing weapons, ammunition and military-style clothing from the vehicle, which was later towed away.